nexmo-community/vonage-workshop/content/Voice/build-ivr/_index.md

 ![ngrok](/images/ngrok.png)

-* take the forwarded address and set that as your base_url in the case of the above example this will be http://c1b4d1a1.ngrok.io
+* Take the URL that `ngrok` gives you and set that as your `base_url`.
+In the case of the above example this will be http://c1b4d1a1.ngrok.io
-* replace the sales_office_number with a phone number you want it to call
+* Replace the `sales_office_number` with a phone number that you own (but obviously, not the one you plan to call your application from!)
-* replace the origin_phone_number with your nexmo number
+* Replace the `origin_phone_number` with your Vonage virtual number
-* run `node index.js`

-And that's it! - now all you need to is call into your voice app with your phone and you'll be dialed into the IVR
+Then, run `node ivr.js` and dial your Vonage virtual number.

+## Outcome

+If everything is working correctly, you should be presented with the IVR options and be able to choose one have your call dealt with accordingly.